skellis46/slipbox/two women dancing.md

 ### Borgmann's device paradigm and focal things

 Start with Heidegger. inevitable it has been written about so much in dance, and the ways in which technologies have influenced corporeal practices.
-In IJSD -- mention ACA's collection.
+In the second (?) volume of this journal, Cooper Albright asked four (?) artists to respond to Heidegger.
+IJSD -- mention ACA's collection.

 - or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
 Something became possible.
 Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)